 Smart EQ ForTwo Cabrio review

-|Car type||Official range||Wallbox charge time||Fast charge time|
+|Car type||Range||Wallbox charge time||Rapid charge time|

 |Electric||74-82 miles||2hrs 45mins (0-100%, 7.4kW)||55mins (0-100%, 22kW)|

 Smart has made the transition from petrol to electric, and from 2020 boasts a range of pure zero-emissions cars.
 The iconic EQ ForTwo is the best-known of the lot, but there’s also an electric four-seat, four-door, ForFour version, and a two-seat ForTwo Cabrio.

 All badged with Mercedes’ EQ branding, every electric Smart uses the same 80bhp motor and 17.2kWh battery; in the ForTwo, this combination is enough for a claimed range of up to 82 miles.
 Performance is decent but nothing spectacular, with 0-62mph taking 11.9 seconds.
 It’s best to stick to the city, though, as the top speed is just 81mph, and that short wheelbase can make it a bit fidgety on the motorway.

 The good news is that the Smart ForTwo is great fun to drive, especially around town.
 Its turning circle is tighter than a London Taxi's, and it has the sort of zippy response that makes hitting gaps in traffic a doddle.
 It’s very light and drive goes to the rear wheels, giving the feeling your being pushed, rather than pulled – just as you would in a high-end sports car.

 Charging speeds for the ForTwo are a little slow compared to some of the competition, as it's limited by the 22kW on-board charger.
 That's as fast as it'll charge, even if you plug in to a 50kW or 100kW public charger, so it’s best to invest in your own home wallbox and charge overnight if possible.